State Sen. Andy Berke will announce he is running for Chattanooga mayor on Tuesday, a source close to the campaign said.

-Other names floated for the city’s top job include Council Chairwoman Pam Ladd, County Commissioner Warren Mackey, Associated General Contractors of East Tennessee Executive Director Roger Tuder, Sen. Bob Corker’s chief of staff Todd Womack, Citizens to Recall Mayor Littlefield leader Jim Folkner, longtime city employee Guy Satterfield and former mayoral candidate Rob Healy.
+Other names floated for the city's top job include City Council Chairwoman Pam Ladd; Hamilton County Commissioner Warren Mackey; Roger Tuder, executive director of Associated General Contractors of East Tennessee; Todd Womack, U.S. Sen. Bob Corker's chief of staff; Citizens to Recall Mayor Littlefield leader Jim Folkner; longtime city employee Guy Satterfield; and former mayoral candidate Rob Healy.

-Berke, a Democrat, will step down from his state senate seat at the end of the year after deciding not to run for reelection.
-His decision comes on the heels of the Republican-controlled Tennessee General Assembly realigning his district to include heavily Republican Bradley County and removing primarily Democratic Marion County.
+Berke will step down from his state Senate seat at the end of the year.
+He announced that he will not run for re-election after the GOP-controlled Tennessee General Assembly redrew the District 10 boundaries earlier this year and included heavily Republican Bradley County while dropping primarily Democratic Marion County.

-Berke, an attorney, began his political career in a special election in 2007 to replace former state Sen. Ward Crutchfield.
-He won that race and a subsequent reelection next year against Republican Oscar Brock.
+Berke began his political career in a special election in 2007 to replace former state Sen. Ward Crutchfield, who was convicted of bribery as part of the Tennessee Waltz law enforcement operation.
+Berke won the race and re-election the next year against Republican Oscar Brock.

-The city election for mayor will be in March 2013.
+The city election will be in March 2013.